-- 39. Through its state-of-the-art analysis in employment, local benefits and policy, to name a few, IRENA continues to inform on the socio-economic benefits of an expanding renewable energy sector. - 40.
-As input to the Ninth Session of the IRENA Assembly, the Agency published a brief titled Measuring the socio-economic footprint of the energy transition: The role of supply chains.
-Insights were derived into the structural elements and related policy interventions required to maximise socio-economic benefits from the energy transition.
+- 49. Through its state-of-the-art analysis in employment, local benefits and policy, to name a few, IRENA continues to inform on the socioeconomic benefits of an expanding renewable energy sector. - 50.
+IRENA's socio-economic footprint analysis measures the wider socioeconomic outcomes of deploying transition roadmaps, providing insights and informing transition

+- 51. As input to the ninth Session of the IRENA Assembly, the Agency produced a brief titled Measuring the socio-economic footprint of the energy transition: The role of supply chains (Jan.
+2019).
+It provided insights into the structural elements and related policy interventions required to maximise socio-economic benefits from the energy transition.
 This was achieved in part through sensitivity analyses on trade and domestic supply chains.
 The brief revealed that the strength and depth of domestic supply chains play a key role in determining how countries and regions will fare in the energy transition.
-This work is supported by a voluntary contribution from the Government of Germany.

-41. Complementing its global analysis on socio-economic impacts of renewable energy, IRENA is finalising a report titled Maximising local benefits of large-scale renewable energy deployment: Insights from sub-Saharan Africa.
-The report examines key lessons learned and best practices that can be drawn from regional case studies.
-With a focus on community-level benefit delivery, the report explores four overarching study lenses: community participation, job creation, skills development, and gender equality.
-It assesses major drivers of socio-economic outcomes, including national policies, requirements by financial lenders, industry policies and strategies, and host community requests.
-Based on a literature review and field visits to wind and solar project sites in the study's region, analysis fills an important knowledge gap and supports policy-making towards a just, fair, and inclusive energy transition.
+This work is supported by a voluntary contribution from the Government of Germany. - 52.
+IRENA will launch the report Measuring the socioeconomics of the energy transition: Focus on Jobs based on modelling jobs impacts in the energy transition to 2050 at the tenth Session of the IRENA Assembly.
+The report presents the results of selected regions and countries in terms of economy-wide employment, energy sector jobs and renewable energy jobs, including occupational requirements.
+It discusses the structural realities of many economies and potential misalignments that may emerge in the labour market during the energy transition.
+It further proposes a comprehensive policy framework capable of addressing the challenges and opportunities that present themselves.
+Given increased interests in national level studies from Members, IRENA is finalising the socio-economic footprint analysis for Japan and Republic of South Korea.
+Analysis for Japan is supported by voluntary contribution from the Government of Japan. - 53.
+IRENA also continues to work on improving its socio-economic modelling and welfare indicator for the energy access dimension to gain full visibility in the socio-economic footprint analysis.
+The socio-economic implications of energy access, and the evolution of energy use through the energy use ladder, are poorly measured when evaluating the impact of transition roadmaps.
+This lack of visibility hinders the development and deployment of planning and policies that enable the potential benefits of energy access. - 54.
+Complementing its global analysis on socio-economic impacts of renewable energy, IRENA is finalising a report titled Community engagement in Sub-Saharan Africa: Experiences of large-scale wind and solar projects.
+The report examines key lessons learned and best practices that can be drawn from case studies in the region.
+It explores community engagement practices, job creation, skills development, and gender equality.
+The report assesses major drivers of socio-economic outcomes, including national policies, requirements by financial lenders, industry policies and strategies, and host community requests.
+Based on a literature review and project visits, the analysis fills an important knowledge gap and supports policy-making towards a just, fair, and inclusive energy transition.

-42. Findings on IRENA's socioeconomic benefit analysis were discussed and disseminated at a wide range of international conferences and workshops across the world.
-Most recently, these included the "Energy Horizons" annual conference hosted by the Council on Energy, Environment and Water (CEEW) in New Delhi; meetings in support of the SDG 7 High-Level Political Forum process in New York and Bangkok; the Vienna Energy Forum; and Regional Climate Weeks in Brazil and Thailand.
+55. Findings on IRENA's socio-economic benefit analysis were discussed and disseminated at a wide range of international conferences and workshops across the world.
+Most recently, these included the "Energy Horizons" annual conference hosted by the Council on Energy, Environment and Water (CEEW) in New Delhi; meetings in support of the SDG 7 High-Level Political Forum process in New York and Bangkok; the Vienna Energy Forum; and Regional Climate Weeks in Brazil and Thailand, as well as at KIREC.